| management: Is This The End of Tape?In past years there was no choice: mainframe sites needed tape. However

 a disk today is not even noticed.
 Some argue that such full pack backups are

+no longer required.
 Regular backups of application data, databases and database logs are also made

 in case of application or operator failure.
 With the decreased cost of disk,

+these backups could be stored on disk.
 For those with a remote disaster recovery (DR) site, the cheapest way to restore

 data at that site is to physically transport tape backups (the Pickup Truck